 You have two hands – one to help yourself, and the other to help others.
 I hate when I see an overwhelmed mom carrying lots of groceries, pushing a baby pram, and holding the hand of a toddler and not one single person has offered her help to get to her car.
 I can’t understand it.
 I always jump in whenever I can.
 Are you one of those people who sit back and watch?
 Wait for someone else to offer their help instead?

 Remember: You might be in need of a helping hand one day too.
 Karma will reward you for your good deed.

 'A good deed brightens a dark world.'Click To Tweet

-Leave an email, text message, or better yet, a handwritten note someone how much you appreciate them, or how proud you are of them.
-Let them know you are thankful and grateful for being in your life.
-I love receiving cards or little post its or messages on the whiteboard in and around the house from my hubby.
+Leave an email, text message, or better yet, a handwritten note for someone to show them how much you appreciate them, or how proud you are of them.
+Let them know you are thankful and grateful for them being in your life.
+I love receiving cards, little post its or messages on the whiteboard in and around the house from my hubby.

 LOVE LOVE LOVE!
 Let those around you, family and friends know how much you love them.

 You cannot say it enough so never miss a moment to do so.
 I tell my hubby and little one constantly how much I love them.